top of page

 Dating with a Diagnosis

-This research, conducted in collaboration with Jackie Fox, Kinza Tabassum, and Sara Fuller, explored the lived experience of dating with a diagnosis of multiple sclerosis.
+This research, conducted in collaboration with Dr Jackie Fox, Kinza Tabassum, and Sara Fuller, explored the lived experience of dating with a diagnosis of multiple sclerosis.

 This project was supported by a HRB summer studentship 2020 (KT).